brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-22-thunar-intercept.md

     done

-seems to work for files with space in them as well.
+seems to work for files/paths with s p a c e s in them as well.